opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 In the example we deal with a "SUM" (a counter), which is monotonic.
 The "AGGREGATION_TEMPORALITY_CUMULATIVE" tells us, that the `value` will contain the current count started at `startTime`.
 The alternative "AGGREGATION_TEMPORALITY_DELTA" would contain only the change encountered between `startTime` and `time` with non-overlapping intervals.
-We need to take these semantics into account, e.g., if we want to visualize the rate of changes to our metrics.
+We need to take these semantics into account, for example, if we want to visualize the rate of changes to our metrics.

 Finally, there are additional metadata fields, we can use to slice our data by different dimensions.
 There are three different groups: